 A unique member of the citrus family

 With a slightly oval shape, pebbly textured peel, and traditional citrus size of about 3 to 4 inches in diameter, these oranges look like most other common oranges on the outside.
 However, pull back that vibrant rind and spongy white pith and you'll find a sweet, low-acid, grapefruit-colored seedless cousin to the navel orange that tastes like citrus crossed with your favorite summer berry.
-They're light, refreshing, easy to peel, and like nothing else you'll find in the citrus aisle.
+They're light, refreshing, easy to peel, and like nothing else in the citrus aisle.

 (Don't confuse the Cara Cara with the much darker blood orange; the flesh of that fruit is often almost purple in color, and its taste is much tarter, with a more pronounced tang.)